Assess Temporal Logic by Using Temporal Assessments

-When you add a symbol as part of a temporal assessment parameter in the Assessments editor, it is added to the list of symbols as an unresolved symbol.
-Resolve symbols by using the Symbols pane in the Assessments Editor.
+When you add a symbol as part of a temporal assessment parameter in the Logical and Temporal Assessments Editor, it is added to the list of symbols as an unresolved symbol.
+Resolve symbols by using the Symbols pane in the editor.

 To resolve a symbol, right-click the symbol.
 Two options are available:

-Map to model element – Use the mapping dialog box to map symbols to a signal/parameter/block in the SUT.
+Map to model element – Use the mapping dialog box to map symbols to a signal, parameter, or block in the SUT.

-Select a symbol to map from the drop-down list at the top of the mapping dialog.
+Select a symbol to map from the drop-down list at the top of the mapping dialog box.

 After you finish mapping symbols to model elements, the Symbols pane displays metadata that corresponds to the model element.

-Signals mapped to a symbol used by an assessment in the editor are logged when you run the test case.
+Signals that are mapped to a symbol used by an assessment in the editor are logged when you run the test case.

 If you map a bus or an array to a symbol, use the Field/Element row in the Symbols pane to select a scalar signal from the bus or array.
 For example:

-If you want to map a symbol to a bus signal containing a
+To map a symbol to a bus signal containing a bus element

-Map to expression – Assign a scalar constant value or time series object to a symbol.
+Map to expression – Assign a scalar constant value or variable to a symbol.

 The Visual Representation pane provides a graphical illustration of a passing case for the assessment.

-View Passing and Failing cases for the assessment by clicking the Explore Pattern icon.
-Select the type of case you want to view (passing or failing) from the drop-down list and click to view different passing and failing cases.
+View passing and failing cases for the assessment by clicking the Explore Pattern icon.
+Select the type of case you want to view from the drop-down list and click to view different passing and failing cases.